-With the intention of motivating students to achieve the highest possible academic standard, the faculty has introduced the "Dean's List" and "Faculty Awards" concept.
+With the intention of motivating students to achieve the highest possible academic standard, the faculty has introduced the "Dean's List" and "Faculty Awards" concepts.
 The students, who possess outstanding academic performance, engage actively in extra-curricular activities and who are with good conduct are eligible for standing in the Dean's List and Faculty Awards.
 The Dean's List concept is applied to all levels of fulltime undergraduate degree programmes of the faculty.
-A student can secure a standing in the Dean's List of the respective level of study, if he/she has;
+A student who has fulfilled below requirements can secure standing in the Dean's List of the respective level of study.
+He/she has;

-- obtained a minimum GPA of 3.55 at Level 1, 3.60 at Level 2 and 3.70 at Level 3. - obtained a "C" or higher grade from the first attempt for all credited course units taken by the student in the relevant level. - passed all non-credited compulsory course units. - not received academic warning letters while in the university. - not faced any disciplinary action while in the university. - evidence for the involvement in extra-curricular activities the achievements. (duly entered in the portfolio and certified by the mentor/activity supervisor)
+- obtained a minimum GPA of 3.55 at Level 1, 3.60 at Level 2 and 3.70 at Level 3. - obtained a "C" or higher grade from the first attempt for all credited course units taken by the student in the relevant level. - passed all non-credited compulsory course units. - not received academic warning letters while in the university. - not faced any disciplinary action while in the university. - evidence for the involvement in extra-curricular activities and the achievements. (duly entered in the portfolio and certified by the mentor/activity supervisor)

-7.2 Deficit Point Based-Feedback and Fall back Options
+7.2 Deficit Point Based-Feedback and Fall Back Options

-Deficit point-based (DP) feedback system is especially to assist the students who perform poorly in studies.
+A deficit point-based (DP) feedback system is especially to assist the students who perform poorly in their studies.
 Students are categorized according to the level of DP.
 The students with unsatisfactory performance will be referred to the Student Advisory Service of the faculty, where they will receive guidance and advice to improve and upgrade academic performance.